 Content is the core product of any publisher.
 But even in 2019, many organizations still have outdated workflows and approval processes inherited from print.
 It is still far too common to see publishers operating on a print/digital divide to some extent, be it in teams, tools, processes, or even all three.
+So, how can publishers increase content output?

 This is a real problem in an industry fighting to reinvent itself as it leaks ad dollars to Google and Facebook.
 Hours lost in sub-optimal workflows could instead be reinvested into content creation, which in turn can bring in more revenue.
 But the flipside is also true.
 Organizations that fail to innovate their workflows run the risk of being locked into a downward spiral, cutting staff to save costs, which in turn leads to less revenue-generating content.